 In third place comes Ruf Lanz, another "regular" in the creative rankings.
-Founded in 2001, the independent, owner-managed Zurich agency has been in the top 10 without interruption since 2002 - a feat that only Jung von Matt and Wirz have managed in this period.
-For co-owner and Creative Director Markus Ruf, the important thing this year is not only that the awards were won, but also for whom: "We are delighted that many of our campaigns for well-known clients won awards in 2016, including long-standing clients such as VBZ, Suva, Swiss Milk Producers, Delizio coffee from Migros and Hiltl.
+Founded in 2001, the independent, owner-managed Zurich agency has placed in the top 10 without interruption since 2002 - a feat that only Jung von Matt and Wirz have managed in this period.
+For co-owner and Creative Director Markus Ruf, the important thing this year is not only that the awards were won, but also for whom: "We are delighted that in 2016 many of our campaigns for well-known clients won awards, including long-standing clients such as VBZ, Suva, Swiss Milk Producers, Delizio coffee from Migros and Hiltl.
 In addition, there were numerous awards for new clients such as Museum Haus Konstruktiv, Tonhalle Orchester Zürich or Sibler."

-There is also rejoicing at the back of the Top 10, with two ranking newcomers, Freundliche Grüsse and Equipe, tied for eighth place.
+There is also joy at the back of the Top 10, with two ranking newcomers, Freundliche Grüsse and Equipe, tied for eighth place.
 The young Zurich-based creative agencies do not act as "gap fillers", but have left established top 10 agencies behind and pushed them out of the ranking.
-Samuel Textor, Creative Director and Partner of Freundliche Grüsse, is delighted: "Since our founding two years ago, we have strived to develop not only the right, but also particularly creative and novel solutions for today's communication problems.
-This award confirms our philosophy that digital only becomes really good with a good idea."
+Samuel Textor, Creative Director and Partner of Freundliche Grüsse, is delighted: "Since our founding two years ago, we have strived to develop not only the right solutions, but also particularly creative and novel solutions to today's communication problems.
+This award confirms our philosophy that digital is only really good with a good idea."

 For Equipe-ECD Claude Eberhard, too, the result is a sign that his agency is strategically on the right track: "Our placement in the top 10 is the best proof that ideas and innovation are not mutually exclusive.
-We have consistently invested in the expansion of our creative competence over the last few years.
+Over the past few years, we have consistently invested in expanding our creative expertise.
 Now we are being rewarded for it," he concludes with satisfaction.

 For the first time in agency history, TBWA\Zurich also appears in the top 10 of the ranking.
-CEO Matthias Kiess is correspondingly pleased: "TBWA\ is - seen worldwide - one of the leading creative networks, for which a positioning in the creative rankings is a matter of course.
-Unfortunately, this has not been the case for us until now, which is why we are doubly pleased to have taken this step."
+CEO Matthias Kiess is accordingly pleased: "TBWA\ is - seen worldwide - one of the leading creative networks, for which a positioning in the creative rankings is a matter of course.
+For us, however, it has unfortunately not been this way until now, which is why we are doubly pleased to have taken the step."

 Critical greetings from Wildberger

 So much for the joy.
-But also critical words find place in the ranking report.
-Not everyone is happy with the current mode and rules of the ranking.
-Ever since the creative ranking has existed, it has been discussed and argued about.
-Although Publicis has always occupied top positions in recent years, CEO Thomas Wildberger, reigning Werbewoche Advertiser of the Year and member of the ADC board, sees room for improvement.
+But there is also room for criticism in the ranking report.
+By no means everyone is satisfied with the current mode and rules of the ranking.
+Ever since the creative ranking has been in existence, it has been discussed and argued about.
+Although Publicis has always taken top positions in recent years, CEO Thomas Wildberger, reigning Werbewoche Advertiser of the Year and member of the ADC board, still sees room for improvement.
 In his commentary, he explains why the ranking does not reflect his idea of creativity.
-He criticises not only the fact that shortlist placements are included in the evaluation ("points for not winning anything.
-Worldwide unique.), but above all that "work for clients who say no to nothing and no one" is relevant for the ranking.
+He criticizes not only the fact that shortlist placements are included in the scoring ("points for not winning anything.
+Worldwide unique.), but above all that "work for clients who don't say no to anything or anyone" is relevant for the ranking.
 He argues that agencies should devote their creativity entirely to paying clients, rather than awards and rankings.
 Read his unabridged commentary in the print edition (1/17, p.
 8) and online here.